sravaninellore/learnBuildWithProgramming/README.md

 ### Programming - Python or R(We choosed Python)
   - Here we will be learning programming with Python and will be building couple of products.
   - Below is the list of items and there will be dedicated respositories for programming fundamentals and projects
   - #### Programming fundamentals
-    1. Varaibles
-    3. data types
+    1. Data types
-    2. Operators
+    2. Arithmetic Expressions
-    3. Conditional statements or Decision making(if, if else, switch)
+    3. Branching(Conditional) statements(if, if else, switch)
-    4. Iterators(for, for with range, while)
+    4. Iterative statements(for, for with range, while)
-    5. List
+    5. Strings & Functions
-    6. Tuple
+    6. Array/List
-    7. Dictionary
-    8. functions
-    9. classes

 ### Data Source - SQL, Mysql, MongoDB